For free reports!

 The most popular ways to process payments from parents and guardians are:

 Let’s discuss the pros and cons of each of these methods!

-The downside of cash is that it gets easily lost or mishandled in accounting.
-Not to mention the stress of counting bags of coins and banknotes, that need to be safely stored in the school and then taken to a bank at least several times per week (hello, staff time and safety).
+Cash does have it’s downsides though, from the stress of counting bags of coins and banknotes, to the security required to safely store them in school and take them to a bank at least several times per week (hello, staff time and safety).